damianperera/deno-starter/README.md

 Integration tests can be found in the `integration/` directory.
 These are very rudimentary cURL tests that execute requests against the configured endpoints.

 ## Creating a new REST Endpoint
-When using this boilerplate your starting point for a REST API endpoint would be the `controllers` directory.
+When using this boilerplate your starting point for a REST API endpoint would be the `src/controllers/` directory.

 ```
 - src